leancloud/filter-service/README.md

 * Scalable non-blocking core allows for many connected clients and concurrent operations
 * Implements scalable bloom filters, allowing dynamic filter sizes
-* All the bloom filters are persistent on local disk periodically and can be recovered on process rebooting
+* All the bloom filters are persisted on local disk periodically and can be recovered on process rebooting
 * All the bloom filters can have a expiration time and can be removed automatically after expire
 * Spit metrics by [micrometer](https://github.com/micrometer-metrics/micrometer) which can bridge to many popular monitoring tools
 * Provide RESTFul API, which is convient to use and test